-Teachers and Administrators: RP-2000 Combined Healthy Mortality Table for males and females, projected forward 19 years using Scale AA, with an eight-year age set forward.
-This assumption includes a margin for mortality improvement beyond the valuation date.
+Teachers and Administrators: RPH-2014 Disabled Mortality Table projected to 2017 using the BB improvement scale.
+This assumption does not include a margin for mortality improvement beyond the valuation date.
+(Prior: RP-2000 Combined Healthy Mortality Table for males and females projected forward 19 years using Scale AA, with an eight-year age set forward for males and females.)